Mexican Street Corn

 Are there any variations based on regional preferences in Mexico?

 Yes, some regions may add different seasonings, such as epazote in Oaxaca or ancho chili powder in the central and northern regions.
-Also, the toppings used can vary, with some regions incorporating additional ingredients like diced tomatoes, red onions, or avocado.
+Also, the toppings can vary, with some regions incorporating additional ingredients such as diced tomatoes, red onions, or avocado.

-Store any leftovers in the fridge in an airtight container for up to 2 days.
+To Store: Store any leftovers in an airtight container in the fridge for up to 2 days.
 Enjoy it chilled or at room temperature.

-To reheat, add it to a small saucepan and warm it over medium-low or reheat it quickly in the microwave.
+To Reheat: Add it to a small saucepan and warm over medium-low heat, or reheat quickly in the microwave.

 overhead view of Mexican street corn in a bowl.